If you have a great product idea which can lead to a significant amount of profit for your business, you will want to protect your idea with a patent.

 Patent lawyers are very expensive, although their experience and judgment may be necessary for your case.

-However, there are situations where you do not need a layer to get your idea patented.
+However, there are situations where you do not need a lawyer to get your idea patented.
 You may even patent your idea for free, if you are willing to put the time and effort into it.

 This way, you do not only save thousands of dollars in fees, but you also have much more control over the process of how your invention is patented.